KauzClay/docs-tap/supply-chain/platform-engineering/explanation/about.hbs.md

 - Users are typically unaware of the inner workings of the `SupplyChain` and `Component` resources.

-- `Component` resources encapsulate the work of generating a final or intermediate artifact and, importantly, the work of discovering new work to be performed.
+- `Component` resources encapsulate the work of generating a final or intermediate artifact and, importantly, the work of detecting new work to be performed.

 The flow of operations is as follows: